ali-aka-ahmed/FOMCTranscriptAnalysis/README.md

 2) Type in "jupyter notebook" for Mac or "ipython notebook" for Windows
 3) Select data_manipulations.py

-Read the final paper for a deeper understanding of the mathematics behind the methods and model used.
-There are 3 lines of code for the regression, but there is an entire section of the paper devoted to explaining what is going on.
+**Warning** : _Read the final paper for a deeper understanding of the mathematics behind the methods and model used._ There are 3 lines of code for the regression, but there is an entire section of the paper devoted to explaining why those lines of code actually work.

 ## Introduction of Final Paper